aacacustica/Audio_Processing/README.md

 ### Visualization

-- `Dash`: Dash app scripts for interactive visualization.
+This folder contains Python scripts for generating plots to visualize levels and predictions.

 ### Workflow

-The Workflow directory contains diagrams and images that outline the audio analysis process and server setup.
+The Workflow directory includes diagrams and images that outline the audio analysis process and server setup.

-- `AAC_Servers.drawio`: Diagram source file for server setup.

 ## Contributing